SAhmed48/fastAPI-guide/README.md

 # FastAPI Guide
-The repo contains step by step guide to learning the fastAPI framework.
+The repo contains step by step guide to learn the fastAPI framework.
 The repo is not limited to the step-by-step guide but contains real-time projects.

 ## What is FastAPI?
 FastAPI is a fastest api development framework created by [Sebastián Ramírez](https://tiangolo.com/)